jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

     uint256 public tokenCounter = 1; // no more token 0
 ```

 Then we need to add three zeros to the creation of the `ReplBot` struct in `mint()`.
-Find and edit the line below.
+Find and edit the line below:

 ```solidity
         // Create bot